MeeryMuggletail/Factorio-API/README.md

 # Factorio Circuit API

-This lets you control factorio constant combinators via a simple REST API amd publish circuit networks to MQTT.
+This lets you control factorio constant combinators via a simple REST API amandd publish circuit networks to MQTT.
 It is a combination of the work done by: https://github.com/DirkHeinke/factorio-constant-combinator-rest-api,
 and: https://mods.factorio.com/mod/CircuitHUD-V2.
 With the addition of combining the two and publishing to MQTT.